Scaffold-Stark/speedrunstark/README.md

 console.log("DEX Initialization Completed at ", initResponse.transaction_hash);
 ```

-Now, when we `yarn deploy --reset` then our contract should be initialized as soon as it deploys, and we should have equal reserves of STRK and tokens.
+Now, when we `yarn deploy` then our contract should be initialized as soon as it deploys, and we should have equal reserves of STRK and tokens.

 ### 🥅 Goals / Checks

 - [ ] 🎈 In the DEX tab is your contract showing 5 STRK and 5 Balloons of liquidity?
-- [ ] ⚠ If you are planning to submit the challenge, make sure to implement the `getLiquidity` getter function in `DEX.cairo`
+- [ ] ⚠ If you are planning to submit the challenge, make sure to implement the `get_liquidity` getter function in `DEX.cairo`

 ---
 ## ⛳️ **Checkpoint 3: Price** 🤑